IsabellGraf/ReadNotes/ReadMe.md

 As costfunction we take logistic regression and as optimization accuracy 1e-4.

-After the classifier is build, we check its quality with the test set and see that the accuracy improved to...
+After the classifier is build, we check its quality with the test set and see that the accuracy improved to 0.80